Fulton County Library System: 2008 bond referendum

 In 2008 Fulton County voters approved a $275 million library bond referendum, which provides money for renovation and construction of library facilities in Fulton County.
 The plan includes money for eight new libraries, a new central library, expansions of two libraries, and renovations of 23 branch libraries.
 Five 25000 sqft libraries will be built in Alpharetta, Milton, Northwest Atlanta, Wolf Creek, and Stewart-Lakewood.
 The Alpharetta and Stewart-Lakewood libraries will replace existing 10000 sqft libraries, the Northwest Atlanta library will replace three small branch libraries, and the Milton and Wolf Creek libraries will be completely new.
 A new 10000 sqft library will be built in Palmetto/Chattahoochee Hill County, and two new 15000 sqft libraries will be built in Southeast Atlanta and East Roswell.
 The Southeast Atlanta library will replace three small branch libraries.
 In the original Library Facility Master Plan $34 million was allocated to fully restore and upgrade the site.
 In the final referendum, however, $84 million was provided for the construction of a new 300000 sqft central library.
 Finally, the Auburn Avenue Research Library and the South Fulton branch library will be expanded.

 Central Library

 The Central Library in Downtown Atlanta serves as the headquarters of the library system.
 Completed in 1980, it was the last building to be designed by Bauhaus-movement architect Marcel Breuer.
 The building, designed in the brutalist architectural style, is considered a "masterpiece" by architectural experts, such as Barry Bergdoll, the Chief Architectural Curator of the Museum of Modern Art, and is closely related to the Whitney Museum of Art building (currently the Met Breuer museum).

+The Roswell Branch begun in 1946 when volunteers would make weekly trips to the Atlanta Central Library.
+In 1955, Arthur W Smith purchased one of the historic "Bricks" apartments in Roswell and the collection was moved there and referred to as the Carnegie Library Deposit at Roswell because all of the books were still being borrowed from the Central Library.
+It was not until 1965 that the Roswell Library became a full fledged branch with its own collection.
+Today the library building is named after Arthur W Smith.

+Initially opened in 1992.
+In 2001 the library was renamed the Cleveland Avenue-Roy Lyndell Yancey, Sr. Branch Library.
+The Cleveland Avenue Branch Library is the first ever Fulton County Government roof top solar installation facility.